ezzieyguywuf/freecadTopoTesting/README.md

 4. `runCase4()` this is a straight up copy-and-paste of the opencascade sample code.
 I have not compiled or run this code yet, just including it because it helps to look at their 'clean' vanilla example sometimes, without all my extra commentary.

+# python parsers
+`DumpDataViewer.py` is intended to be used on a txt file that contains the full output of `BRepTools::Dump`.
+It will pull out the Face data near the bottom.
+If more than one txt file is provided, it would format the output so that you can compare the data side-by-side.

+`ShapeDataFormatter.py` is intended to be used with a txt files that contains the output of the `printShapeInfos` command.
+This `printShapeInfos` takes three `TopoDS_Shape`s, uses `TopExp_MapShapes` to traverse the `TopoDS_FACE`s in the `Shape`, and writes out the geometric location and the direction of the perpendicular vector to the Face.
+This gives enough information to uniquely identify each Face.
+The python script takes this output and formats it so that they are side-by-side, for easier comparison.